iamcristos/stack_overflow_clone/README.md

 ## Hosting & Environments

-### **Heroku - Production**

-Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
-We chose Heroku over other providers for its simplicity (you can get a server up and running in few clicks).

 # Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following: